Marwan-Elsherif/chat_system/README.md

-# Chatting application using Ruby on rails
+# Chat system using Ruby on rails

 It allows creating new applications where each application can have multiple chats, and each chat contains multiple messages.